Getting a Fair Price in Real Estate Appraisal – Columbus, Ohio Style Monday, December 08, 2014

 Speaking of fallout, John Brenan, the director of appraisal issues for the Appraisal Foundation, said there’s a perception that appraisers are “radioactive.”
 Brenan rightly argues this sentiment couldn’t be less accurate.
 The job of an Ohio real estate appraiser is to “mirror the marketplace,” he said.

 That means that unlike baseball umpires (of which appraisers are also compared to – judging what’s fair and foul in property appraisal Columbus values), real estate appraisers aren’t quite as hamstrung as the public believes.
 Yes, Dodd-Frank and its financial regulatory restructuring have had a significant impact.
 And yes, commercial real estate sellers who provide pricing information in a conditional manner (that suggests improper influence) is illegal.
-But there are a wealth of tactics a real estate seller can do to ensure they receive a fair price.
+But there are a wealth of tactics a real estate seller can implement to ensure they receive a fair price.
 Here are a few tips:

 - Curb Appeal Sells – Curb appeal isn’t just for homeowners.
 For a commercial property within a building, curb appeal could be the equivalent of a company’s waiting room.
 Updating light fixtures, cleaning carpets, and replacing decades-old furniture are some ways to help improve the value through a real estate appraisal.
 Columbus, Ohio has a lot of beautiful properties with well-maintained exteriors and manicured lawns.
 Your property must stand out.
 If the entire building is up for sale, then curb appeal includes the building’s exterior finishing touches.